publishpress/PublishPress-Checklists/readme.txt

 ## Bug Reports ##

 Bug reports for PublishPress Checklists are welcomed in our [repository on GitHub](https://github.com/publishpress/publishpress-checklists).
-Please note that GitHub is not a support forum, and that issues that arenâ€™t properly qualified as bugs will be closed.
+Please note that GitHub is not a support forum, and that issues that aren’t properly qualified as bugs will be closed.

 == Screenshots ==

 1. Create your own checklists: Next to every post and page, writers see a checklist box, showing the tasks they need to complete.
 2. Custom checklist rules: In addition to the default rules, PublishPress Checklists allows you to create your own rules.
-3. Configure your requirements: Each item on the checklist can be configured to meet your siteâ€™s needs.
+3. Configure your requirements: Each item on the checklist can be configured to meet your site’s needs.
 You can decide whether items are recommended, required or ignored.
-4. Feedback before publishing: If the writers donâ€™t complete all the requirements, PublishPress Checklists will show them a message explaining what they need to do.
+4. Feedback before publishing: If the writers don’t complete all the requirements, PublishPress Checklists will show them a message explaining what they need to do.
 5. WooCommerce products checklist: This feature in Checklists Pro allows you to create requirements for WooCommerce products.

 == Frequently Asked Questions ==